-- c.
-Detailed records will be kept on all money collected (date collected, from whom, amount collected, purpose) and cross-referenced with account deposits. - d.
-Receiving cash: - i.
-All cash received should be counted by a minimum of two people and the total amount counted should be initialed by each person on the cash receipt. - ii.
-The cash receipt with accompanying signatures will be kept on file to cross-reference with account deposits. - e.
-Receiving donations: - i.
-Donations can be accepted from individuals or businesses.
+- A. Record and deposit money directly upon receipt. - B. The person who collects money and the person who writes checks should not be the same. - C. Detailed records will be kept on all money collected (date collected, from whom, amount collected, purpose) and cross-referenced with account deposits. - D. Receiving cash: - All cash received should be counted by a minimum of two people and the total amount counted should be initialed by each person on the cash receipt. - The cash receipt with accompanying signatures will be kept on file to cross-reference with account deposits. - E. Receiving donations: - Donations can be accepted from individuals or businesses.
 Ethically, donations should not be accepted from entities whose main business is not in line with the mission and operational practices of the Wyoming 4-H. - Donations received from individuals, groups, or companies/businesses will be provided a thank you note or letter.
 Donations of \$150 or more require a letter to the donor acknowledging the donation.
-See the official Wyoming 4-H Donation Letter template for an example. - iii.
-Donations should be for a specific educational purpose of the 4-H program (camp, workshops, equipment, scholarships, etc.) or toward the general support of the 4-H program and associated with the annual county 4-H budget.
+See the official Wyoming 4-H Donation Letter template for an example. - Donations should be for a specific educational purpose of the 4-H program (camp, workshops, equipment, scholarships, etc.) or toward the general support of the 4-H program and associated with the annual county 4-H budget.
 Additionally, donations can be made in for long-term support of 4-H through endowments in the State 4-H Foundation.

-8.2 Disbursing Funds/Reimbursements - Expenses
+8.2 Disbursing funds/Reimbursements - Expenses

-- a.
-All approved disbursement of club/group funds should be reflected in the club/group minutes. - b.
-The UW 4-H Reimbursement Form should be used by 4-H clubs and 4-H groups. - c.
-Receipts and invoices must clearly state what the purchase was and from whom the purchase was made. - d.
-Original receipts and invoices will be kept with account records and marked as paid with the date payment was made. - i.
-Cash withdrawals if a club/group withdraws cash, the following steps must be followed: - ii.
-Cash withdrawals must be made at the bank, with a teller, and only by an account signer (no ATM cash withdrawals). - iii.
-Reason for cash withdrawal must be documented on the bank receipt (e.g. cash/change box for concession stand). - iv.
-Cash must be deposited at the conclusion of the event/activity by following the receiving cash method listed in 8.1 D. - v.
-If items are purchased with the cash, a receipt must be submitted. - vi.
-Avoid writing checks payable to "cash."
-If a check is written payable to "cash", be sure to write in the Memo field the 4-H purpose or use. - e.
-Active signers may not sign a check written to themselves or an immediate family member. - f.
-There are to be absolutely no personal purchases.
-If a personal purchase occurs within a club/group, the UW 4-H educator or State 4-H office personnel need to be notified immediately.
+- A. All approved disbursement of club/group funds should be reflected in the club/group minutes. - B. Receipts and invoices must clearly state what the purchase was and from whom the purchase was made. - C. Original receipts and invoices will be kept with account records and marked as paid with the date payment was made. - D. Cash withdrawals if a club/group withdraws cash, the following steps must be followed: - Cash withdrawals must be made at the bank, with a teller, and only by an account signer (No ATM cash withdrawals). - Reason for cash withdrawal must be documented on the bank receipt (i.e. cash/change box for concession stand). - Cash must be deposited at the conclusion of the event/activity by following the receiving cash method listed in 8.1 D. - If items are purchased with the cash, a receipt must be submitted. - Checks should never be written to "cash." - E. Active signers may not sign a check written to themselves or an immediate family member. - F. There are to be absolutely no personal purchases.
+If a personal purchase occurs within a club/group, the UW 4-H Educator or State 4-H office personnel need to be notified immediately.